wp-plugins/logmytrip/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

-Posts are plotted on a Google map as points on a route in date order.
+Viewing your posts as a route plotted on a Google map is simple with this plugin.
-Just add the shortcode [logmytripmap] to a page to see your map appear.
+Just add the shortcode [logmytripmap] to a page to see the map appear.

 == Description ==